Feirell/directory-listing-helper/README.md

 # directory-listing-helper

-This repository is meant to be used as a global helper function to get a quick overview of you local projects.
+This repository is meant to be used as a global helper function to get a quick overview of your local projects.
-It will print out a directory listing including the last edit time, and if this directory includes a `.git` directory, a `package.json` file and a `node_modules` directory.
+It will print out a directory listing including the last edit time and wether this directory includes a `.git` directory, a `package.json` file and a `node_modules` directory.

 Sample output: